akuritsyn/udacity-ml-nanodegree/pneumothorax/README.md

 To train all the folds [0...4], change fold numbers inside .sh files and names of the pre-trained models in the corresponing config files located in `./conf`.

-All 3 steps for one fold probably take ~10.5 hours to train with a single 1080ti.
+All 3 steps for one fold probably take ~10.5 hours to train with a single 1080ti GPU.

 ## Inference